 If you’d prefer a primal or paleo gravy, you could use butter in place of the ghee.
 I definitely recommend to use a grass fed and organic butter.
 If butter is no problem for you, or if you are reintroducing dairy on your Whole30, butter is quite tasty.

 - 4 tbsp ghee, butter, or palm shortening see above which are paleo or whole30

 - 2 cups chicken or turkey stock or broth

 - Over medium heat, melt the butter/ghee/palm shortening.

 - Slowly add in the flour while rapidly mixing with a fork.

 - Turn the heat between medium and medium-high.
 Very slowly, pour in the broth while stirring rapidly.
 Try to fully mix each pour of liquid before adding more.

 - When broth is fully incorporated, lower to medium and add in the spices, continuing to stir.

 - When it is salted to your liking, turn off the heat and enjoy!

-Some of these links may be affiliate links, which earn me a small commission at no extra cost to you.
-Thank you for your support!
+Some of these links are affiliate links, which earn me a small commission at no extra cost to you.
+Thanks for your support!